 Two Week Loan: We loan the included tool kit to you for 2 weeks as we have found it gives our home students plenty of time to make and finish their projects.

 Late Return Fee: Our tool kits are quite expensive and so the total number of tool kits that we have determines how many customers can make at home at any given time.
 This is why we have set a $10 per week late fee for tools kept longer.

-How long does it take to make a piece?
+How long does it take to build my glass project?

 Our classes are generally 3-3.5 hours for adults and 1.5 for kids.
 But, that doesn't mean you need to limit the time you take to make.
-A great benefit of home workshops is that you can take as much time as you want to make your glass work.
+A great benefit of home workshops is that you can take as much time as you want to design and make your glass project.

 What if I am not sure about cutting glass or I have other questions?

 We are here and I hope you do have questions.
 It's normal!
 Don't hesitate to text or call with your questions.
 And, if we need to chat in more detail we can arrange to FaceTime or video chat.

 I usually answer quickly during regular hours of 11-7pm.
 I also often answer fairly quickly during evenings and weekends.
 (It's not like I won't be home!)